 - Know what reputation (brand) your golf course has in the marketplace and more importantly what do you want that brand to say.
 The “brand” is what you are selling.

-- Know your audience: If you have an upscale golf club that you want positioned in the market place as an exclusive golf club then you need to focus your attention on consumers who can afford and are willing to pay your membership fees.
-You must see how your golf membership satisfies their emotional needs; significance, exclusivity, connection, etc. The same applies if you want to brand yourself as being the “it golf club” for the young executives….and so on.
-The key is to know their emotional needs and how your golf club, product and services meet those needs.
+- Know your audience: If you have an upscale golf club that you want to be positioned in the marketplace as an exclusive golf club then you need to focus your attention on consumers who can afford and are willing to pay your membership fees.
+You must see how your golf membership satisfies their emotional needs; significance, exclusivity, connection, etc. The same applies if you want to brand yourself as being the “it golf club” for the young executives, and so on.
+The key is to know their emotional needs and how your golf club, product, and services meet those needs.

 I went to the largest mailing house companies and started negotiating (at this point I didn’t even have a client) and told them I would give them all of my future business if they would give me the very best pricing available.
 I found a couple of companies I felt could give me great value with integrity, made the deal, and I still work with them today.